Sobriquet: Usage

 Sobriquets are "a form of identification that goes beyond a traditional name and offers insight into a person’s character, appearance, profession, or any other distinguishing feature".
 They are used in politics, music, literature and for royalty, celebrities, and athletes.

 Candidates for public office and political figures may be described with sobriquets, while living or posthumously.
 For example, president of the United States Abraham Lincoln was called "Honest Abe".
+Martin Van Buren was often known as "Old Kinderhook" due to his birth city, which helped popularize the phrase "O.K."
 An affectionate contemporary sobriquet for Ulysses S. Grant was the "American Sphinx" as a man of deeds rather than for verbal self-promotion.

 Early uses of sobriquets in writing and literature include the Dead Sea Scrolls and in Tang and Song (Southern Sung) dynasty poetry.
 Contemporary usage is common in the English and French languages.